Nerixyz/icu-typ/docs/docs/fmt.md

 <!-- prettier-ignore-->
 !!! warning
-    This argument is experimental.
+    This argument is experimental - it might be put into its own function in the future.
 The calendar selection is implemented manually due to missing functionality in ICU4X (It's in my backlog to try and add it there).
     **This is a low-level utility that assumes the pattern is already localized for the target locale.**

 The full list of placeholders can be found in the [Date Field Symbol Table].
 Note that this argument doesn't check that the date and time are fully specified.
 If some fields are left out, they're default initialized.